CamSoper/home-lab-iac/README.md

 ## Overview

-This project uses Pulumi to define and deploy Docker containers for a range of services commonly used in a home lab environment, such as:
+This project uses Pulumi to define and deploy Docker containers for a range of services used in my home lab environment, including:

 - Home automation systems (Home Assistant)
 - IoT device integrations (Zigbee, Z-Wave, Govee)